-The results of the complex scaling method for the Hamiltonian $\hat{H}\=\hat{H}^{(0)}\+\hat{V}(x)$ with potentials from Fig.\,\ref{poti} are shown in Fig.\,\ref{reso}.
-For a fixed $\theta$, only the resonances with complex energies $E_k\=|E_k|e^{-i\beta_k}$ satisfying $\beta_k\=2\alpha_k\<2\theta$ emerge (red dots below the diagonal), while those with $\beta_k\!\geq\!2\theta$ form background states (in the infinite-size limit forming so-called \uvo{rotated continuum}) that approximately satisfy the condition $\frac{1}{2}\Gamma/E\=\tan 2\theta$ (red dots along the diagonal).
-More resonances (with larger $\beta_k$) may pop out if $\theta$ is increased, but this is usually limited by some numerical constraints.
-The effect of these hidden resonances on the level density must be included in the contribution of the background states for a given $\theta$.
-Moreover, the complex scaling transformation with the same $\theta$ performed on the free Hamiltonian $\hat{H}^{(0)}$ yields only the background states (blue dots along the diagonal), and for large enough $E$ the background contributions in ${\rm Re}\rho(E)$ and ${\rm Re}\rho^{(0)}(E)$ approximately cancel each other \cite{Suz05+}.
-So ${\rm Re}\Delta\rho(E)$ is formed mostly by contributions of resonances not too far from the real axis, and the same holds also for ${\rm Im}\Delta\rho(E)$.
-Close to $E\=0$, however, both background contributions combine in a nontrivial way and need to be evaluated carefully.
+We test Eq.\,\eqref{deti} in 1D scattering systems with several sample potentials (see Fig.\,\ref{poti}) using the complex scaling method \cite{Bal71,Sim72+,Ho83,Moi98,Suz05+,Moi11}.
+It is based on a similarity transformation $\hat{S}\=e^{i\theta/2}e^{-\theta\hat{x}\hat{p}/\hbar}$ with parameter $\theta\!\in\!(0,\frac{\pi}{4})$ which maps the coordinate and momentum operators to $e^{i\theta}\hat{x}$ and $e^{-i\theta}\hat{p}$.
+This turns resonant solutions $\psi_k(x)$ associated with poles of the scattering matrix at complex momenta $p_k\=|p_k|e^{-i\alpha_k}$ with $\alpha_k\!\in\!(0,\theta)$ into square-integrable eigenstates of the transformed Hamiltonian $\hat{H}_{\rm NH}$.
+The results of the complex scaling method for Hamiltonians with potentials from Fig.\,\ref{poti} are shown in Fig.\,\ref{reso}.
+For a fixed $\theta$, only the resonances with complex energies $E_k\=|E_k|e^{-i\beta_k}$ satisfying $\beta_k\!\in\!(0,2\theta)$ emerge (red dots below the diagonal), while those with $\beta_k\!\geq\!2\theta$ form background states (in the infinite-size limit forming so-called \uvo{rotated continuum}) along the line $\frac{1}{2}\Gamma/E\=\tan 2\theta$ (red dots along the diagonal).
+Resonances with larger $\beta_k$ can be found if $\theta$ is further increased, but this is numerically demanding and not essential here.
+The effect of undisclosed resonances on the level density is included in the contribution of the background states for a given $\theta$.
+Moreover, the complex scaling transformation performed on $\hat{H}^{(0)}$ yields only the background states (blue dots along the diagonal), and for large enough $E$ the background contributions in ${\rm Re}\rho(E)$ and ${\rm Re}\rho^{(0)}(E)$ approximately cancel each other \cite{Suz05+}.
+So ${\rm Re}\Delta\rho(E)$ is mostly formed by resonances not too far from the real axis, and the same holds for ${\rm Im}\Delta\rho(E)$.
+Close to $E\=0$, both background contributions combine in a nontrivial way.

 The potentials employed here have a general form